Tax code problems on retirement

 You can see how this works in the example, Wes.

 Note – you do not get a form P60 after the end of each tax year for your state pension, so you must keep your own records of your state pension income.

 What if I have more than one source of pension income?

 When you start getting your pensions, you may have more than one occupational or personal pension.
 Each pension (other than the state pension) will need its own tax code.
 You should check each of them to make sure that they are correct.

-You need to make sure that you are not getting too many or too few allowances by looking at all of your tax codes for a tax year together.
-You can see what allowances you should be entitled to in total by referring to the page on tax allowances and then using this to help you check the forms.
+You need to make sure that you are not getting too many or too few allowances by looking at all of your tax codes for a tax year together – these should all be shown on the same coding notice from HMRC.
+You can see what allowances you should be entitled to in total by referring to the page on tax allowances and then using this to help you check.